indimail/indimail-virtualdomains/.github/README-indimail.md

 `USE_SYNCDIR, USE_FSYNC, and LOCALDOMAINS`

 Do man qmail-smtpd(8), spawn-filter(8) to know the full list of environment variables that can be controlled using envrules.

+# Domain Specific Queues

+This is actually an extension of [envrules](#envrules), but has its own control file named <b>domainqueue</b> for convenience.
+The control file <u>/etc/indimail/control/domainqueue</u> is of the form

+`pattern:envar1=val,envar2=val,...]`

+When the domain for an email being injected into the queue by qmail-smtpd or qmail-inject, matches <u>pattern</u>, the environment variable list gets set.
+In the example below, emails injected into the queue by qmail-inject go into the queue <u>/var/indimail/queue/slowq</u>

+`yahoo.com:QUEUEDIR=/var/indimail/queue/slowq`

+This feature becomes useful when setting domain specific delivery rate controls as mentioned in the chapter [Controlling Delivery Rates](#controlling-delivery-rates)

 # Setting up QMQP services